Distributed NLI: Learning to Predict Human Opinion Distributions for Language Reasoning: Introduction

 In this work, as a case study for learning the distribution of human judgements on NLU, we extend the NLI task to distributed NLI -- a new task in which models are required to predict the distribution of human judgements for natural language inference.
 We introduce the new task based on the data from prior works~\cite{pavlick2019inherent, nie2020can} with new experimental guidelines designed for the distribution annotations.
-As standard NLP models are trained towards predicting single labels, their predicted distribution may not be reliable~\cite{guo2017calibration}.
-To achieve better distribution estimation and to maintain the merits of STOA models, we consider four distribution estimation methods that do not need major architecture changes, namely, MC Dropout~\cite{gal2016uncertainty}, Deep Ensemble~\cite{lakshminarayanan2017simple}, Re-Calibration~\cite{guo2017calibration}, and Distribution Distillation for distributed NLI.
-The methods have achieved empirical success in estimating the aleatoric uncertainty~\cite{gal2016uncertainty}, calibrating the neural network prediction confidence~\cite{guo2017calibration}, and neural network knowledge distillation~\cite{hinton2015distilling}, respectively.
+Standard NLP models are trained towards predicting single labels, while in theory models trained on single labels should still be able to capture the whole label distribution (see Appendix~\ref{app:deterministic} for a more detailed discussion), their predicted distribution may not be reliable~\cite{guo2017calibration}.
+To achieve better distribution estimation and to maintain the merits of SOTA models, we consider four distribution estimation methods that do not need major architecture changes, namely, MC Dropout~\cite{gal2016uncertainty}, Deep Ensemble~\cite{lakshminarayanan2017simple}, Re-Calibration~\cite{guo2017calibration}, and Distribution Distillation for distributed NLI.
+These methods have achieved empirical success in estimating the aleatoric uncertainty~\cite{gal2016uncertainty}, calibrating the neural network prediction confidence~\cite{guo2017calibration}, and neural network knowledge distillation~\cite{hinton2015distilling}, respectively.
 We show that all four methods can substantially outperform the baseline and that Re-Calibration and Distribution Distillation can provide further improvement by making use of additional distribution annotations.
 Specifically, our primary contributions are: \begin{itemize}[leftmargin=*] \itemsep{-0.1em} \item We introduce and define the distributed NLI task with the goal to model the distribution of human opinions on NLI.
-We also elaborate the motivation on why this is a vital step forward (Sec.~\ref{sec:prelude}). \item We test 4 methods (MC Dropout, Deep Ensemble, Re-Calibration, Distribution Distillation) for predicting the distributions over human judgments on NLI, and find that: (1) all methods bring substantial improvements over baseline; (2) Re-Calibration and Distribution Distillation are able to further improve the performance by using additional distribution annotations, indicating the advantage of such annotations for obtaining good performance.
-(3) best results are still far below the estimated human performance.
-(4) MC Dropout and Re-Calibration can achieve decent transfer performance on out-of-domain distributed NLI test set without new data (Sec.~\ref{sec:results}). \item In spite of the improvement, our analysis reveals that: (1) MC Dropout will still tend to overlook the disagreement among humans; (2) Although Re-Calibration gives the best score, it can oftentimes erroneously increase the probability of an inexplicable label.
-We give guidelines on the method in different scenarios and argue for future work on the development of modeling human opinions on language reasoning (Sec.~\ref{sec:analysis}). \end{itemize}
+We also elaborate the motivation, feasibility (Sec.~\ref{sec:prelude}) and the experiential design (Sec.~\ref{sec:task}) for the task, serving as common ground for future research on the topic. \item We test 4 methods (MC Dropout, Deep Ensemble, Re-Calibration, Distribution Distillation) for predicting the distributions over human judgments on NLI according to our experimental design, and find: (1) all methods bring substantial improvements over baseline; (2) Re-Calibration, MC Dropout, and Distribution Distillation are able to further improve the performance by using additional distribution annotations (3) the best results are still far below the estimated human performance.
+(4) MC Dropout and Re-Calibration can achieve decent generalization performance on out-of-domain distributed NLI test set without in-domain training data (Sec.~\ref{sec:results}). \item Despite the improvement, we showcase common errors of MC Dropout and Re-Calibration and give guidelines on selecting methods and setting hyperparameters in different scenarios and argue for future work on modeling human opinions on language reasoning (Sec.~\ref{sec:analysis}). \end{itemize}